Image

 A Study to Assess the Safety and Efficacy of Oral Armour Thyroid Compared to Synthetic T4 for the Treatment of Primary Hypothyroidism in Adult Participants

-A study comparing Armour Thyroid and synthetic T4 for treating hypothyroidism.
+Comparing Armour Thyroid and Synthetic T4 for treating hypothyroidism safety.

 Recruiting